 “The ability to sell goods from Squarespace has been the most consistently requested feature throughout our history.
 We’re thrilled to be able to release a commerce offering we’re proud of.” – Anthony Casalena, CEO and Founder of Squarespace.

-Unlike some other CMS’s, like WordPress or Drupal for example, Squarespace does NOT have a download available which you can install on your hosted domain.
+Unlike some other CMS reviews, like our WordPress or Drupal ones, for example, for this review, there was no need to download any applications to install on our servers.
 In fact they stated that they do not plan to release such a service.
 Instead they have streamlined their code to work efficiently with their own high performance cloud system and you do everything via your browser.
-Say goodbye to maintenance and updates taking up your time, Squarespace 6 does that for you.
+Say goodbye to maintenance and updates taking up your time, Squarespace does that for you.
 You will, however, need to make sure your browser is compatible with Squarespace, which by the looks of things just means keeping it up-to-date (although at the moment they support both IE 9 and 10 for both viewing and editing).
 You can use Chrome, Safari, Internet Explorer or Firefox to work with Squarespace 6.

 However for editing there are some additional system requirements:

-I want to cover some of the new features that came with the Squarespace 6 release before I move onto Commerce.
-I’m not going over the reporting feature as they are hard to demonstrate when you are the only one viewing the page.
-The option is available on the main menu and looking through it is fairly self explanatory, so I’ll move on.
+I want to cover some of the new features that came with the Squarespace 6 release before I move onto the commerce piece of this review.
+I'm not going over the reporting feature as they are hard to demonstrate when you are the only one viewing the page.
+The option is available on the main menu and looking through it is fairly self explanatory, so I'll move on.

 In Squarespace 6 they did an overhaul of the blogging engine, along with a new commenting system and multiple author support.
 You can change the way your blog is set-up via the ‘Blog Settings' button, such as changing the name of the blog (we called it ‘Journal').
 This is a very intuitive feature that I really like about Squarespace 6.
 There are also 20 new templates you can use for your blog in this latest release.
 When I first tried creating a blog post it took me a moment to understand how to add images.
 My screen is quite big and I didn't see the plus symbol at the bottom of the big text box, or realise what it meant.
 This button lets you add ‘Blocks' from images to quotes, to video and code; you get a lot of handy options to build your post quickly.
 Once I figured this out it was fairly self explanatory exploring the rest of the block options listed below.